Icinga/icinga2/doc/06-distributed-monitoring.md

   Parameter           | Description
   --------------------|--------------------
   Client certificate files | **Required.** Pass the previously generated files using the `--key` and `--cert` parameters.
-  Trusted master certicate | **Required.** Store the master's certificate file.
+  Trusted master certificate | **Required.** Store the master's certificate file.
 Manually verify that you're trusting it.
   Master host         | **Required.** FQDN or IP address of the master host.

 Example: